idafatriniptr/idafatriniptr/README.md

 ## Hi there 👋

+Hi there!
+I'm Rini, a data analyst with approximately one year of experience in analyzing data and providing insights that support strategic decision-making.
+Throughout my career, I’ve developed strong skills in data processing and analysis using tools like Excel, SQL, and Python.

 <!--
 **idafatriniptr/idafatriniptr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.